shanepalicpic/shanepalicpic/README.md

 - 🌱 Currently expanding expertise in **GenAI tools, and cloud technologies** to deliver more innovative solutions.

-- 👨‍💻 Know more about me and all of my projects are available at [shane-palicpic.vercel.app](shane-palicpic.vercel.app)
+- 👨‍💻 Know more about me and all of my projects: [shane-palicpic.vercel.app](shane-palicpic.vercel.app)

 - 📫 How to reach me **shanepalicpic@gmail.com**